akvik/18Norway/README.md

 August 23 2024
 - Preprinted Oslo tile no longer have a track segment to the south.
+- There are now two versions of the color map and the low ink map - one full map and another tiled as 4 x A3(or Tabloid) for easier printing for those that doesn't have Adobe Acrobat or similar.
+You only need to print one of these versions.

 August 12 2024
 - Fixed issue #29.